header logo

 After winning the 2022 World Cup, Messi has officially completed his collection of trophies

-He spent the majority of his career at Barcelona, and as of June 2023, Messi has won 43 titles, including numerous Ballon d'Or awards.
-Beyond being a remarkable goal scorer, Messi is also an outstanding leader.
-His teammates commend him for making them better players.
+Messi spent the majority of his career at Barcelona.
+As of June 2023, he has won 43 titles, including multiple Ballon d'Or awards.
+In addition to being a prolific goal scorer, Messi is an outstanding leader.
+His teammates praise him for helping them improve as players.

-6/ David Beckham - Most influential soccer players
+6. David Beckham - Among the most influential soccer players

 D. Beckham - A reputable, elegant and excellent player